Coordenação de Aperfeicoamento de Pessoal de Nível Superior

 The agency evaluates educational establishments every two years, and grades them according to the quality of the courses provided.
 Scores range from 1 to 7, where 1 is the lowest — the maximum that an institution offering up to a master's degree will gain is 5, whereas an institution offering a doctorate will gain up to A 7.

+In 2007 it started offering the CAPES Elsevier Award to recognise outstanding scientists, with the award being restricted to women from 2013, to encourage more women to pursue scientific careers.
+Several awards were awarded each year, as of 2014.